Promotion and Tenure Toolkit

 (4) Please check with the College of Engineering Human Resources staff to have them approve that all the materials described above are in the dossier.

-(5) Thirteen copies of the original dossier are made, where the original and copies are then bound (comb binding or three-ring binding is suggested.)
+(5) Twelve copies of the original dossier are made.
+Submit 3 unbound dossiers (original and 2 copies) and 10 bound dossiers (comb binding or three-ring binding is suggested.)
 The original should be clearly marked and differentiated from the photocopies.

 (6) A single file copy is retained in the department (separate from the faculty member's regular personnel file).